 - salad leaves/ cucumber / tomato

-Deconstructing the above elements and simplifying them into ingredients not only for the taste but also the texture was the most fun part of creating this Chopped Falafel Salad.
-I cooked the chickpeas with some caramelized onion, aromatics and spices to create the perfect falafel taste.
-This is the hero of the salad and if you don’t end up making the entire salad, these pan-fried chickpeas and onion are a dish in itself.
+My falafel salad has cooked/canned chickpeas as the base.
+I cook the chickpeas with some caramelized onion, aromatics and spices to create the perfect falafel taste.
+This is the hero of the salad and if you don't end up making the entire salad, these pan-fried chickpeas and onion are a dish in itself.

-Next, I added freshness with chopped cucumber and tomatoes.
+Next, I add veggies for freshness and crunch.
 The tabbouli texture and flavours were introduced via a small amount of cooked burghul/bulgur and lots of parsley.
 The tahini and lime sauce with its unusual ingredient list actually works like a charm in this recipe.
-The flavours are divine and bring everything together creating a creamy salad with plenty of crunch.
 And finally, the sour element of the wrap that comes from pickled red cabbage was achieved with fresh pomegranate seeds.
 Yum!

 Chopped Falafel Salad - A Complete Meal